 In addition to Karma Choc, I am growing several other wine-red varieties.
 I want to compare and contrast the colors and well as the flower styles and sizes.
 These include the classic cactus-style dahlia Nuit d’ Ete and the two-tone dinnerplate Contraste.

-Trying Some New Varieties
+Getting to Know Some New Dahlia Varieties

 I’ll also be growing Tartan.
-It’s a burgundy-maroon bicolor like Contraste, but there’s more white on the petals and the flower has a more tousled look.
+It’s a burgundy-maroon bicolor like Contraste, but has more white on the petals and the flower has a more tousled look.
 The loose and informal flower style of Rip City and Tartan is a popular trend in the dahlia world.

 I tend to stay away from pastel flowers, but Sweet Surprise will be a good one for the wedding.
 It’s a perfect match for Colorful Investment.
 Nice for adding just a hint of color to the table arrangements.

 Another new variety for 2017 is Noordwijks Glorie (also known as Glorie van Noordwijk).
 Like many of our other new additions, this variety isn’t new to market, just new to Longfield Gardens.
 In fact, Noordwijks Glorie was introduced more than 50 years ago, so it’s considered an heirloom.